How to Get Rid of Garter Snakes

 Garters may try to hide, but they’re not very good at covering their tracks – literally and figuratively.
 For example you might discover snake tracks in mud or dirt.
 It’s also possible to spot snake droppings where they’ve been hanging out.
 The droppings often contain bits of undigested food.

-Even more apparent is the strong, nasty odor that can betray their position.
+Even more apparent is the strong, nasty odor that can betray their position often from them regurgitating their prey.
 Finally, you might discover their shed skin, although this is fairly rare.

 Why Are There Garter Snakes in My Home?